ErpNetDocs/winclient/introduction/commands.md

 ## Documents

-- Definition
+- Definition - opens the definition of the selected entity.

 ![Definition](pictures/definition-of.png)

-- New document
+- New document - usually available in the document navigators, used to create new documents.

 ![New document](pictures/new-document.png)

-- Modify document state
+- Change a document state - the set butttons with which we can change the document state to "Planned", "FirmPlanned", "Released" ... or void a document

 Command Ribbon >> Home:

 ![Modify document](pictures/modify-document.png)

-- Print
+- Print - opens a print preview of the default Printout layout.
+The dropdown contains printing modes and a list with all availabe printout layouts for this record.

 Command Ribbon >> Home:

 ![Print](pictures/print.png)

-- Create child document
+- Create child document - used to create a sub-document i.e. the next document of the document flow.
+Opens a list with all available document types, which can be created from the current document, according to the preset document routes.

 Command Ribbon >> Relations:

 ![Create child document](pictures/create-child.png)

-- Change View
+- Change View - used to change and  navigate between the available [Views](workspace-customization/working-with-views.md).

 Command Ribbon >> View